Composer-in-Residence, Stockholm EMS (SE), 2nd – 11th May 2014.

 1. Lamaload (work-in-progress) 8 channel composition based on sounds recorded at Lamaload Dam, Peak District National Park, UK.

-2. Current 9: comprises of improvised sounds recorded from retro and vintage synthesisers: EMS VCS3, Drum machines, EMT 140 echo plate, and Buchla 200 synthesisers.
+2. Current 9: visualisation of sounds recorded from retro and vintage synthesisers, such as EMS VCS3, Drum machines, EMT 140 echo plate, and Buchla 200 synthesisers.

-3. Mixed music track for Thought Universe and The Baggy Kidz for the label TUM.
+3. Mixed Thought Universe and The Baggy Kidz muisc for the label TUM.

 4. Leaves: an algorthmic audio-visual performance platform developed in max/msp and processing.